On the Viability of Monocular Depth Pre-training for Semantic Segmentation: Discussion

-One limitation of depth is that it requires the use of a calibrated camera, so one cannot use generic videos harvested from the web.
+One limitation of monocular depth estimation is that it may require a calibrated camera, so one cannot use generic videos harvested from the web.
 There is nothing in principle preventing us from using uncalibrated cameras, simply by adding the calibration matrix $K$ to the nuisance variables.
 While the necessary conditions for full Euclidean reconstruction are rarely satisfied in consumer videos (for instance, they require cyclo rotation around the optical axis, not just panning and tilting), the degrees of freedom that cannot be reconstructed are moot as they do not affect the reprojection.
-Future extensions to uncalibrated cameras have the potential to unlock a virtually unlimited volume of training data.
+Moreover, recent progress in training for relative depth from mixed data sources~\cite{lasinger2019towards,ranftl2021vision,depthanything} shows the potential to unlock a virtually unlimited volume of training data, warranting future research.

-\section{Formalization of Empirical set-up}
+\section{Formalization of Empirical Set-up}

 The Information Bottleneck Lagrangian in Sect.~\ref{sec:formalization} cannot be computed because we do not have access to the analytical form of the joint distributions of the variables $(\x, \h)$, $(\h, \y)$ and $(\x, \hat \h)$, $(\hat \h, \y)$.
 Even defining, let alone computing, the Shannon Information for random variables that are deterministic maps $\phi(\cdot)$ of variables $\h$ defined in the continuum is non-trivial \cite{achille2019information}.
 It is possible, however, to bound the Information Bottleneck, which is not computable, with the {\em Information Lagrangian} \cite{achille2018emergence}, which only depends on the datasets ${\cal D}_y, {\cal D}_z$ and ${\cal D}_s$.
 However, the bound depends on constants that are functions of the complexity of the datasets, which are different for different tasks, which would render them useless in answering the question in \eqref{eq:question}.
-Therefore, we consider the validation error as a proxy of residual information:
+Therefore, we consider the validation error as a proxy of residual information: \x{{\bf{x}}} \y{{\bf{y}}} \z{{\bf{z}}} \h{{\bf{h}}}

 for pre-training using depth estimation, and

 for pre-training using another pre-training method.
 The complexity terms $I(\h; \x)$ and $I(\hat \h; \x)$ are minimized implicitly by the capacity control mechanisms in the architecture ({\em i.e.,} the maps $\phi_w(\cdot | {\cal D}_z)$ and $\phi_{w'}(\cdot | {\cal D}_y)$), for instance pooling; in the regularizers, for instance weight decay and data augmentation \cite{achille2019information}; and in the optimization, for instance stochastic gradient descent \cite{chaudhari2018stochastic}.
 The losses above are computed by summing over the samples in the validation set ${\cal D}_s = \{\x^n, \y^n\}$.